bcnzer/liftcodeplay/content/2020/08/31/the-death-of-a-user/index.md

 ## Was it my system?
 That was one of my first thoughts when I heard the news.
 My system calculated how long a piece of work had left i.e. if it was due every 365 days or 1,000 landings, it might tell you there was 29 days and 123 landings left.
 Perhaps it was badly off?

 The simple answer was no, that wasn't it and my user wasn't even suggesting that was the case.
 I later discovered it was a case of pilot error.

 Despite this, this incident would haunt my thoughts whenever I built another feature to this program.
 It reinforced
-* the importance of quality
+* the importance of quality and the need to push back if I feel quality is being sacrificed for, say, speed
 * the need to listen to users
-* importance of digging into stats & errors - especially at any hint that something could be wrong, such as exceptions from [Raygun](http://www.raygun.com/).
+* the importance of digging into stats & errors.
+Especially at any hint that something could be wrong, such as exceptions from [Raygun](http://www.raygun.com/).

 # Leaving it behind
 As time went past my team and I would hear news of other incidents and deaths involving customers.
 None were users of my maintenance system but, once again, the sorrow and grief was felt as we knew the customers well.

 Years later I left that company.
 I had put in 10 years and felt like I was leaving on a high note.

 A small, blessed relief was knowing I wouldn't receive another call of a crash.

-To this day I periodically force myself to scan the news in the hope of finding nothing.
-I still care about the people within those airlines.
+To this day I periodically force myself to scan the news in the hope of finding nothing as I still care about the people within those airlines.

-My maintenance system was written a person - me - for use by other people.
-I'm just as human and falliable as that pilot.